xurong-liang/xurong-liang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Jason Xurong Liang is a first-year Ph.D. student at the University of Queensland, Australia.
+Jason Xurong Liang is a second-year Ph.D. student at the University of Queensland, Australia.
 Prior to his candidacy, he earned a Bachelor of Computer Science degree with first-class honors from the University of Queensland.

 Jason is currently working on the research topic of lightweight recommender system, advised by [Dr. Rocky Tong Chen](https://eecs.uq.edu.au/profile/1253/rocky-chen) and [Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home).
 Looking at his research interest on a broader scale, he is keen to explore ideas and fun stuff in data mining, recommender systems, and user modeling.